kyoheiu/way-rs/README.md

 # WAY

 Stupidly simple auth server & dashboard written in Rust.\
-For authentication, way communicates with your LDAP server and sets JWT cookie.
+This app works as the bridge between proxy server and LDAP server, using JWT cookie.

 ## Prerequisites
 - proxy server e.g. nginx